© 2000-2001 Bob Hackett

 24 June 1942:

 Arrives at Hashirajima.
-Resumes 'standby alert'.
+Resumes standby alert.

 14 July 1942:

-At Hashirajima.
-Vice Admiral Shimizu Mitsumi (former CO of
+Hashirajima.
+Vice Admiral Shimizu Mitsumi assumes command

 August 1942: